tendau/mcp-foundry/src/python/README.md

-# Azure AI Foundry MCPs
+# Azure AI Foundry MCP Servers

-**Azure AI Foundry MCPs** is a Python package that bundles three modular MCP (Model Control Plane) servers.
+**Azure AI Foundry MCP Servers** is a Python package that bundles three modular MCP (Model Control Plane) servers.
 Each server can be installed and run independently using `pipx`, making it easy to integrate and test AI workflows in isolation.

 ## Included MCP Servers